ronaldvdv/LightImage.Interactions/README.md

 * Setup [MediatR](https://github.com/jbogard/MediatR) together with the dependency injection container of your choice, for example [Autofac](https://autofac.org/).
 * Install the `LightImage.Interactions` package in the project containing your view models.
 Use the extension methods below in your view models, or define customer interactions as separate view models.
-* Install the `LightImage.Interactions.WPF` package in the package containing your views, or implement your own dialogs.
+* Either install the `LightImage.Interactions.WPF` or `LightIamge.Interactions.Avalonia` package in the project containing your views, or implement your own dialogs.
 * In the dependency injection container, make sure to
-  - register the `InteractionService` class
+  - register the `InteractionService` class as the implementatio nof `IInteractionService`
   - register the interaction handlers
+* In your view models, inject the `IInteractionService` and use the extension methods (see below) to perform interactions
+* Unit test your view models by injecting the `TestInteractionService`  into your dependency container and setting fake interaction results on that class.

 ## Autofac sample